dstackai/dstack/docs/reference/providers/code.md

-# lab
+# code

-The `lab` launches a JupyterLab application.
+The `code` provider launches a VS Code dev environment.

-The provider allows you to specify the version of Python, a `requirements.txt` file to pre-install, environment variables, properties, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc.)
+It comes with Python and Conda pre-installed.

+If GPU is requested, the provider pre-installs the CUDA driver too.

 ## Example usage

-### Basic example

 === ".dstack/workflows.yaml"

     ```yaml
     workflows:
-      - name: dev
+      - name: ide
-        provider: lab
+        provider: code
         artifacts:
           - path: output
         resources:
           interruptible: true
-          gpu:
+          gpu: 1
-            name: "K80"
-            count: 4
     ```

-## Workflow syntax
+## Properties reference

 The following properties are optional:

-- `before_run` - (Optional) The list of shell commands to run before running the JupyterLab application
+- `before_run` - (Optional) The list of shell commands to run before running the Python file
 - `requirements` - (Optional) The path to the `requirements.txt` file
 - `python` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `environment` - (Optional) The list of environment variables